Friday (Rebecca Black song): Other versions and performances

 ARK Music Factory launched its "Ark's TGI Friday Covers" project, showcasing cover versions of "Friday" by well-known artists alongside other user-submitted tributes, re-works, and parodies of the song/video and inviting users to submit their versions for relaying through ARK Music Factory's site.
 In November 2012, multiple outlets suggested that Nicole Westbrook was "the new Rebecca Black", on release of Patrice Wilson's "It's Thanksgiving".
 Kohl's Department Stores used a modified version of the song as its 2011 Black Friday advertising jingle.
 The hook "It's Friday, Friday, gotta get down on Friday" was changed to "It's Black Friday, Black Friday, Gotta go to Kohl's on Black Friday".

 Black made her national television debut by performing a mash-up of the song along with her second single, "My Moment", during America's Got Talents result night for the YouTube Special round on August 10, 2011, featuring various acts who had auditioned via YouTube.
 Black sang an acoustic version of the song on Good Morning America.
-Rebecca performed "Friday" along with "My Moment", live in Suncorp Place, Sydney as a part of Telstra's 4G LTE network launch.
+Black performed "Friday" along with "My Moment", live in Suncorp Place, Sydney as a part of Telstra's 4G LTE network launch.
 She also sang "Friday" live on The Tonight Show with Jay Leno.

 In 2018, Roger McGuinn of the Byrds included a cover version of the song in his studio album Sweet Memories.
 His version is based on an earlier the Byrds live performance version of the song being a track written by Bob Dylan.

 On National French Fry Day 2018, YouTube personality Miranda Sings, in collaboration with Dunkin' Donuts, released an adapted version of "Friday", as part of the Donut Fries marketing strategy.